Online Master’s in Health Policy and Services

 Source: U.S. Bureau of Labor Statistics

-Why Choose USC for Your Online Master’s in Health Policy and Services?
+Why Choose USC for Your Master of Public Health in Health Policy and Services?

 USC’s MPH in Health Policy and Services program is 100% online and offers a level of flexibility that allows students to learn and study at their own pace.
 Students enrolled in the MPH program receive personalized instruction and mentorship provided by USC’s faculty of industry experts.
 They can also forge connections through the school’s network of 400,000 Trojan alumni.